yoantodorovv/GoldenGlow/README.md

 GoldenGlow Boutique is an e-commerce single-page application (SPA) built with React and Firebase.
 It allows users to browse a selection of elegant clothing and add items to their cart.

+GoldenGlow Boutique is hosted on **Firebase Hosting**.
+You can access the hosted application by visiting [https://goldenglow.firebaseapp.com/](https://goldenglow.firebaseapp.com/).

 ## Table of Contents
 - [Features](https://github.com/yoantodorovv/GoldenGlow#features)
 - [Installation](https://github.com/yoantodorovv/GoldenGlow#installation)